Hike Central Taiwan’s Misty Mountains

 Eating / Restaurants / Food

-There are three places where you can get food and drinks in the Mt.
-Hehuan area: 3158m Cafe at the visitor center, the restaurant at Song Syue Lodge, and Acacia Hill Station for snacks and coffee.
-For real restaurants, Cingjing Farm is your best option.
+There are two places where you can get food and drinks in the Mt.
+Hehuan area: 3158m Cafe at the visitor center, and the restaurant at Song Syue Lodge.

 Accommodation / Hotels / Lodges